-Imagine you’re sitting in a car driving by a billboard plastered with a city where your cousins live.
-You open your mouth to tell your mom you want to visit again, but the name of the town is gone!
+Imagine sitting in a car passing a billboard plastered with an advertisement for the city where your cousins live.
+You open your mouth to tell your mom you want to visit again, but the town’s name has left your memory and the billboard is already a mile behind you!

-This is a ‘Normal’ experience for my 12-year-old daughter who struggles with extreme dyslexia.
+This is a ‘Normal’ experience for my 12-year-old daughter who struggles with extreme dyslexia and word-finding problems.
 Words randomly disappear as she talks.

 How Dyslexia Affects Social Skills

-Kids who struggle with word retrieval are often behind in reading and writing, but most people don’t automatically associate falling behind socially or social ostracization with dyslexia.
+Kids who struggle with word retrieval are often behind in reading and writing, but most people don’t automatically associate falling behind socially or being socially ostracized with dyslexia.

 Dyslexia and Hanging Out With Peers